ivorking/Project0/README.md

 Produced with the input and guidance from the wonderful **GA crew**.

-See comments in the code for the meaning of key variables etc.
+See comments in the code for definitions of key variables etc.

 TASK